AI4Bharat/IndicXlit/README.md

 </details>

 ### Accessing on ULCA
-You can try out our model at [ULCA](https://bhashini.gov.in/ulca/model/explore-models) and filter for IndicXlit under Transliteration models.
+You can try out our model at ***ULCA*** under [Transliteration Models](https://bhashini.gov.in/ulca/model/explore-models), and the Aksharantar dataset under [Transliteration Benchmark Datasets](https://bhashini.gov.in/ulca/model/benchmark-datasets).

 ## Running Inference